 The hunt is constantly on in top-level sport for ways to improve.
-And as more and more minds have put attention to this space, the concept of ‘marginal gains’ has come into the spotlight.
+And as more and more minds put attention on this space, the concept of ‘marginal gains’ came into the spotlight.

-As Sir David Brailsford, whose work has changed British cycling both on the track and the road, explains: “The approach comes from the idea that if you break down a big goal into small parts, and then improve on each of them, you will deliver a huge increase when you put them all together"
+As Sir David Brailsford, whose work changed British cycling, explains: “The approach comes from the idea that if you break down a big goal into small parts, and then improve on each of them, you will deliver a huge increase when you put them all together"

-So what can comms managers do when it comes to 'marginal gains'?
+So what can comms/media managers do when it comes to 'marginal gains'?
 Here are some ideas from pro sport.

 1. For starters, ensure your team understands why they’re dealing with the media

 If you’re a comms manager, chances are you’ll have had a keen interest in the media for many years.
 You may have even worked as a journalist.
 A number of your athletes will have had very different backgrounds – and that's partly why they are so good at what they do.
 So invest time at the start of each season in allowing your team to understand the importance of the media.

 While sports teams have their own channels to distribute information, the media are also a key link to fans, members and sponsors.
 So that’s who your athletes are really talking to when doing interviews.